 In 1985, Don Juan Carlos granted for the first time the Toisón to reigning Sovereigns, who were the Queens Beatriz of the Netherlands and Margaret of Denmark, and in 1989 it was received by Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland.

-For the historical event, Her Majesty Queen Letizia once again chose her trusty designer Felipe Varela.
+For the historical event, Queen Letizia once again chose her trusty designer Felipe Varela.
 She recycled her old wardrobe to keep the attention away from her sartorial choice.